davidchatting/Approximate/README.md

 # The Approximate Library
 The Approximate library is a WiFi [Arduino](http://www.arduino.cc/download) Library for building proximate interactions between your Internet of Things and the [ESP8266](https://en.wikipedia.org/wiki/ESP8266) or [ESP32](https://en.wikipedia.org/wiki/ESP32).

-Approximate works with 2.4GHz WiFi networks, but not 5GHz networks, as neither ESP8266 or ESP32 support this technology.
+Approximate works with 2.4GHz WiFi networks, but not 5GHz networks - neither ESP8266 or ESP32 support this technology.

 ## Installation